 George Clark, Chair, Institute of Operational Risk

-Jo McDonald, Head of Risk Management Division, Department of Work and Pensions
+Jo MacDonald, Head of Risk Management Division, Department of Work and Pensions

 Is there a gender diversity issue in the risk management profession?
 In this session key players will discuss the gender pay gap and debate if it applies to the risk profession and how should it be dealt with.

 9.40 - 10.00 IMPACT OF CULTURE ON THE MANAGMENT OF RISK